ReglementPROPAIN Rookies Cup 2023

 For the final run, the starting order will be in accordance with the results of the seeding run.
 The order in the seeding run complies with the current total results of the series.

 To compete in the final race run, all riders must start their seeding run/qualification and cross the start line.
 It is not necessary to cross the finish line (DNF).
 Riders listed as DNF will be added near or at the front of their category for the race run.

 § 9 Red Flag

 If a competitor’s run is interrupted by a red flag then this must be reported immediately to the race commission by the competitor.

-In case of the run will be restarted the competitor have to go back to the start immediately without altering his equipment.
+In case f the run will be restarted the competitor has to go back to the start immediately without altering his equipment.
 The new start time will be communicated by the race commission.

 § 10 Classification

 ||2013 - 2014||licence and non-licence / male and female|

 |Boys U13:||2011 - 2012||licence and non-licence / male|